atmoschem/respeciate/README.md

 #>  Profiles: 285; species: 231
 ```

+## Example

-Searching that for a profile, e.g. using a keyword:
+Searching the respeciate (SPECIATE + SPECIEUROPE) for a profile,
+e.g. using a keyword:

 ``` r
 rsp_find_profile("cement")